The Great Recalibration

 Work as Means, Not Master

-The pandemic has led to a philosophical renaissance of what matters most in life: God, family, health and well-being, and community.
+The pandemic has led to a philosophical renaissance, highlighting what matters most in life: God, family, health, well-being, and community.
 It has also forced us to rethink what younger generations have already learned: There must be a balance between laboring and living.

-If we are to enjoy God, family, healthy living, and those we share life with, we must remember that work is an instrument for something more meaningful.
+If we are to enjoy God, family, healthy living, and those we share life with, we must remember that work is a means to something more meaningful.
 Work must no longer be our master but the means by which we create our share of life’s pleasures.
 When we approach work theologically and not economically, we will recalibrate our lives and find more enjoyment in life itself.

 [1] Jessica Dickler, “‘Great Resignation’ Gains Steam as Return-To-Work Plans Take Effect,” CNBC, June 29, 2021, https://www.cnbc.com/2021/06/29/more-people-plan-to-quit-as-return-to-work-plans-go-into-effect-.html.
 [2] Stephanie Vozza, “The ‘Great Resignation’ Is Here.
 This Is How Employers Should Prepare,” Fast Company, July 15, 2021, https://www.fastcompany.com/90646274/the-great-resignation-is-here-this-is-how-employers-should-prepare?partner=rss&utm_source=rss&utm_medium=feed&utm_campaign=rss+fastcompany&utm_content=rss?cid=search.
 [3] Eddie Lou, “Why Millennials Want More Than Just Work: The Importance of Your 'Double Bottom Line',” Forbes, June 9, 2017, https://www.forbes.com/sites/theyec/2017/06/09/why-millennials-want-more-than-just-work-the-importance-of-your-double-bottom-line/?sh=727cc6bd5784.
 [4] Nandita Bose, “EXCLUSIVE U.S. Labor Secretary Supports Classifying Gig Workers as Employees,” Reuters, April 29, 2021, https://www.reuters.com/world/us/exclusive-us-labor-secretary-says-most-gig-workers-should-be-classified-2021-04-29/.
 [5] Donald J. Wiseman, “669 חָלַק,” ed.
 R. Laird Harris, Gleason L. Archer Jr., and Bruce K. Waltke, Theological Wordbook of the Old Testament (Chicago: Moody Press, 1999), 293.